mindthegab/community/.github/ISSUE_TEMPLATE/Standards-Project-Contribution.md

 If the project is approved, FINOS will provision the infrastructure necessary for [development, release and project collaboration](https://community.finos.org/docs/collaboration-infrastructure).
 Below a list of questions which will help us accelerate the onboarding process and tailor it to the maintainers needs:

 - Which code hosting platform does the project prefer? *[Github](https://github.com/finos/)|[GitLab](https://gitlab.com/finos)*
-- Please check below which asynchronous collaboration channels will the project like to use?
+- Please check below which asynchronous collaboration channels the project would like to use:
   - [ ] GitHub Issues
   - [ ] GitHub Public Discussions
   - [ ] GitHub Team Discussions _(consisting of the above described contributors)_